Roku is a company that creates streaming devices that allow you to consume content, such as games or movies, via the internet.

 Roku generates money whenever one of these smart TVs is sold and activated by the user.
 How much the company makes for every device is subject to the agreement between the 2 parties (which are not publicly disclosed).

-In 2019, Roku launched a subscription video on demand (SVOD) platform that allows you to purchase subscriptions to other streaming services, such as Epix or Showtime.
+In 2019, Roku launched a subscription video on demand (SVOD) platform that allows you to purchase access to other streaming services, such as Epix or Showtime.

 The offer works similar to Amazon’s existing Amazon Channels video marketplace.
 Users can choose and pay for the subscription all within Roku’s platform.